Kaeytee/Vanguard-Cargo/mainapp/README.md

 ---

-**Note**: This README provides the complete frontend implementation guide for the Ttarius Logistics client application.
+**Note**: This README provides the complete frontend implementation guide for the Vanguard Cargo client application.
 For detailed backend integration information, refer to the [clientapp.md](./clientapp.md) documentation.